 19.1 Should a provision of this Agreement be invalid or become invalid then the legal effect of the other provisions shall be unaffected.
 A valid provision is deemed to have been agreed which comes closest to what the parties intended commercially and shall replace the invalid provision.
 The same shall apply to any omissions.

 19.2 This Agreement constitutes the whole agreement and understanding between the parties and supersedes all prior agreements, representations, negotiations and discussions between the parties relating to the subject matter thereof.

 19.4 Amendments to, or notices to be sent under this Agreement, shall be in writing and shall be deemed to have been duly given if sent by registered post, fax, or email to a party at the address given for that party in this Agreement, or via an in-app notification to one of the Authorised Users with administration authority.
 Notwithstanding the aforesaid, the Company may change or modify the terms of this Agreement upon giving the Customer 30 days notice via email.
 All changes shall be deemed to have been accepted by the Customer unless the Customer terminates the Agreement prior to the expiry of the 30 day period.
-These Terms and Conditions were last updated on 26 April 2018 and replace any other Terms and Conditions previously applicable from this date.
+These Terms and Conditions were last updated on the date designated at the top of this document and replace any other Terms and Conditions previously applicable from this date.

 19.5 Neither party shall make any public statement, press release or other announcement relating to the terms or existence of this Agreement, or the business relationship of the parties, without the prior written consent of the other party.
 Notwithstanding the aforesaid the Company may use the Customer’s name and trademarks (logo only) to list the Customer as a client of the Company on its website and in other marketing materials and information.